 The published Working Futures database also provides projections by occupation at a 2-digit level of SOC2010.
 In principle, more detailed projections are feasible but this is limited by the quality of the available data upon which the analysis is based (primarily the LFS).
 In the LMI for All project the possibility of using common growth factors applied to all 4-digit unit groups within a 2-digit category (i.e. assuming fixed shares) was explored and then taken to an operational level.
-As long as these results are clearly presented as projections based on simple assumptions rather than precise predictions, then it is feasible to generate such numbers as projections (rather than forecasts).
-This is the spirit in which even more detailed occupational projections are made in the US by the Bureau of Labor Statistics (See Wilson, 2010) for more detailed discussion).
+As long as these results are clearly presented as projections based on simple assumptions rather than precise predictions, then it is feasible to generate such numbers as projections are made in the US by the Bureau of Labor Statistics (See Wilson, 2010) for more detailed discussion).

 The LFS enables reasonably robust estimates of the current shares of employment in SOC 2-digit categories that are employed in the 4-digit unit groups they contain at the all industry level.
 In principle, trends within the 4-digit occupation can also be considered and used to develop more realistic projections although only a small number of historical observations are available.
 In practice, fixed shares for 4-digit categories within the broader 2-digit categories were applied.
-This was implemented in Phase 2b of the LMI for All project.
-The initial attempts to produce 4-digit projections in Working Futures based on this assumption ran into problems for some detailed categories such as chefs.
+This was implemented in Phase 2b of the LMI for All project.6 The initial attempts to produce 4-digit projections in Working Futures based on this assumption ran into problems for some detailed categories such as chefs.
 This occupation has fairly positive growth prospects but is part of a larger 2-digit occupational grouping for which employment was projected to decline across all industries quite sharply.
 It was not possible to generate plausible projections for chefs, which are heavily concentrated in the hotel and restaurant sectors within that total.
-An amended set of 2-digit occupational projections across all industries was therefore produced for LMI for All, which differed slightly from the original published Working Futures estimates.
+An amended set of 2-digit occupational projections across all industries quite sharply from the original published Working Futures estimates.